 In most cases you’d be falling victim to selection effect – you wrongly assume some portion of the traffic represents the totality of the traffic.
 You might increase conversion for that segment, but don’t confuse that with an increase across segments.

-Your test should run for 1 or better yet 2 business cycles, so it includes everything that going on:
+Your test should run for 1 or better yet 2 business cycles, so it includes everything that goes on:

 - every day of the week (and tested one week at a time as your daily traffic can vary a lot),

 - various different traffic sources (unless you want to personalize the experience for a dedicated source),

 - your blog post and newsletter publishing schedule,